AndrewPochapsky/Challenge/README.md

 # Challenge

-This is my submission intern challenge!
+This is my submission for the intern challenge!

 Made using:
 - Java